-- 7. The passenger traffic showed a growth rate of 3.3% in the number of passengers originating upto November 1978 and the earnings were 6.5% higher than the corresponding period of the previous year.
+- 7. The passenger traffic showed a growth rate of 3.3 per cent in the number of passengers originating upto November 1978 and the earnings were 6.5 per cent higher than the corresponding period of the pervious year.
 These factors have been taken into account while revising the estimates for the year 1978-79 to which I will refer later. - 8.
-Apart from maintaining an improved level of operations, after the setbacks in the earlier part of the year, the Railways have also maintained a better record in relation to accidents involving casualties, which have been fewer as compared to the previous year.
+Apart from maintaining an improved level of operations, after the setbacks in the earlier part of the year, the Railways have also maintained a better record in relation to accidents involving casualities, which have been fewer as compared to the previous year.
 After December 1977 there has been no major accident due to sabotage following the introduction of intensive track patrolling by gangmen and men of Railway Protection Force. - 9.
 Various steps have been taken, in co-ordination with the State Government agencies, to curb crimes on running trains.
 To instil greater sense of security among the travelling public, escorts have also been deployed on trains running through vulnerable areas.
+About 850 trains are now being escorted by armed G.R.P. and R.P.F.

+[Prof. Madhu Dandavate]

-About 850 trains are now being escorted by armed G.R.P. and R.P.F. men.
-In order to augment the strength of the Government Railway Police for better policing of the Railways the Ministry of Railways have now agreed on a 50:50 formula for sharing the cost of G.R.P. with the State Governments. - 10.
-Honourable Members will be glad to know that during 1978-79, it has been possible to introduce 64 new trains and extend the runs of 42 existing trains.
+men.
+In order to augment the strength

+of the Government Railway police for

+better policing of the Railways the

+Ministry of Railways have now agreed

+to 50.50 formula for sharing the cost

+of G. R. P. with the State Governments.

+- 10. Honourable Members will be glad to know that during 1978-79.
+It has been possible to introduce 64 new trains and extend the runs of 42 existing trains.
 During the 23 months since the new Government took over, 307 additional trains were introduced and the runs of 177 trains were extended. - 11.
 While presenting the Budget for 1978-79, I had informed the House that I would be paying particular attention to the second class passengers by making their travel quicker, safer and more comfortable.
-In fulfillment of this promise, several steps have been taken which I would like to recount briefly: - (i) Besides Gitanjali Express, started in November 1977, five more long distance classless and comfortable super-fast trains have been introduced during the current year, viz., - (a) Navjivan Express between Ahmedabad and Madras. - (b) Gandhigram Express between Ahmedabad and Porbandar/Bhavnagar. - (c) Konark Express between Bhubaneswar and Secunderabad. - (d) Minar Express between Secunderabad and Bombay. - (e) Himagiri Express between Howrah and Jammu Tawi. - (ii) By providing cushioned berths and back-rests in second class sleeper coaches, comforts of first class travel have been provided at second class fares in a number of trains.
-As a rule, only cushioned second class coaches are now being manufactured. - (iii)First class coaches are being gradually replaced by II class air-conditioned two-tier sleeper coaches.
+In fulfilment of this promise, several steps have been taken which I would like to recount quite briefly:- - (i) Besides Gitanjali Express, started in November, 1977, five more long distance classless and comfortable super-fast trains have been introduced during the current year. viz., - (a) Navjivan Express between Ahmedabad and Madras. - (b) Gandhigram Express between Ahmedabad and Porbandar/ Bhavragar. - (c) Konark Express between Bhubaneshwar and Secunderabad. - (d) Minar Express between Secunderabad and Bombay. - (e) Himgari Express between Howrah and Jammu Tawi. - (ii) By providing cushioned berths and back-rests in second class sleeper coaches, comforts of first class travel have been provided at second class fares in a number of trains.
+As a rule, only cushioned second class coaches are now being manufactured.

+(iii) First class coaches are being gradually replaced by II class airconditioned two-tier sleeper coaches.
 First class air-conditioned coaches are also being progressively phased out.
-According to the new scheme, the Railways will gradually provide only four types of accommodation-second class sleeper coaches with padded berths, second class coaches with cushioned seats, second class A.C. two-tier sleepers and second class A.C. chair cars.
-The Railways are thus moving towards a system of classless and comfortable travel. - (iv) For the first time, double-decker train service-the Sinhagadh Express-made its debut in India on the Bombay-Pune section with twelve coaches manufactured by the Integral Coach Factory.
-More such coaches will be pressed into service on over-crowded sections like Howrah-Asansol, Delhi-Meerut and Bombay-Surat in course of time.
+According to the new scheme, the Railways will gradually provide only four types of accommodation-second class sleeper coaches with padded berths, second class coaches with cushioned seats, second class A.C two-tier sleepers and second class A.C. chair cars.
+Railways are thus moving towards a system of classless and comfortable travel.